Dr-Sauce/WavvePlusPlusForMac/README.md

 # Wavve++ for Mac
-A shortcut that allows you to watch Korean live TV.
+A shortcut that lets you watch Korean live TV.
 Specifically made for Mac. (**Notice:** Some channels may not be available in your region.)

 Looking for a version for iOS?
 Press [here](https://github.com/Dr-Sauce/WavvePlus).